 11. This Report is not a rigorous assessment of all building elements and does not cover all maintenance items.
 This Report also does not cover defects in inaccessible areas, defects that are not reasonably visible, defects that may only be apparent in certain weather conditions or defects that have not yet arisen due to prolonged periods of wet or dry weather or other subsequent events.

-12. As the Report only covers the visual aspects of the Inspected Property, it does not cover any part of the building located beneath the ground surface (eg. sewer and storm water drains, footings, soil conditions and foundations etc.) as outlined in the Standard.
+12. As the Report only covers the visual aspects of the Inspected Property, it does not cover any part of the building located beneath the ground surface.

 13. The Inspector can only make comment with regard to the general, visible condition of electrical wiring and plumbing.
 We suggest that a licensed tradesperson be contacted for a separate report.